 We are interpreting the concept of heritage broadly - with two underpinning drivers being the business of heritage in the region, namely tourism and historic environment management; and the cultural heritage of the region, related to the unique characteristics of the landscapes, history, communities and museum collections in Suffolk and wider eastern region.

-A blog is currently charting the development and activities of the University of Suffolk Heritage project, and a monthly research seminar has been established to which all are welcome.
+A blog is currently charting the development and activities of the University of Suffolk Heritage project, and a regular research seminar has been established to which all are welcome.
 To be added to the mailing list for the research seminar, please get in touch using the contact details on this page.

 Within the University of Suffolk, heritage is being developed and interrogated in distinct and innovative ways: